absurd-oliver/colour-picker-project-/README.md

 Add a DOMContentLoaded wrapper around all your inline DOM code.
 Keep top-level async functions outside the wrapper so they stay accessible
 <sub>these steps are required for the javascript to work properly in the standlone</sub>
 <sub>javascript may not be added correctly to standalone.html when using the builder</sub>

+ ## License

+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](./LICENSE) file for details.